isomerpages/moe-northshorepri/_departments/Science.md

 * **Primary 3 Grow A Seed Programme by NParks**
 The “Every Child a Seed” programme is a yearly highlight for our Primary 3 students at Northshore Primary.
 Each student receives a plant starter kit from NParks and begins their own planting journey.
 Through this hands-on experience, students explore the plant life cycle, observing growth from seed to sprout.
 The programme nurtures responsibility and curiosity, while connecting classroom learning to real-world experiences and fostering a deeper appreciation for nature.

+* **P3 Grow a Mealworm Beetle**
+The Grow a Mealworm Beetle program is another yearly   highlight for our Primary 3 students at Northshore Primary.
+Each year, students have the chance to observe the life cycle of mealworm beetles firsthand, as they nurture and monitor the beetles through each stage of development.
+This hands-on learning experience, closely aligned with the Life Cycles of Animals topic, sparks curiosity and deepens understanding by allowing students to see concepts from their textbooks come alive.
+By connecting classroom science with real-world exploration, the program encourages a love for learning and inspires students to engage actively with scientific inquiry.

+* **P3 Grow a Mealworm Beetle**